Enterprise-CMCS/macpro-mdct-qmr/README.md

 The Prettier extension can be downloaded from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 Once installed, open VS Code's Preferences.
-Search for "format on save".
+Search for "Format on Save".
 Clicking the checkbox should engage the Prettier formatter on file save.

 VS Code is used almost ubiquitously across the current development team, but similar instructions are available for other IDEs.